KeyranT/Hytale-PlayerFinder-playerBase/README.md

 ---

-## Technologies utilisées
+## Technologies Used

 * Python
 * JSON parsing
-* Tkinter (interface)
+* Tkinter (GUI)

 ---

 ## Contribution

-Les contributions sont les bienvenues.
+Contributions are welcome.

-1. Fork le projet
+1. Fork the repository
-2. Crée une branche
+2. Create a new branch
-3. Fais tes modifications
+3. Make your changes
-4. Ouvre une Pull Request
+4. Submit a Pull Request

 ---

-## Licence
+## License

-Projet open source libre d'utilisation.
+This project is open-source and free to use.